 From 11:59pm 13 September 2020, many restrictions will be eased across Regional Victoria.

 The decline in numbers has been very slow, however, it would look as if we are finally on the improve as numbers and averages are slowly declining.

 Clarification about which businesses can and cannot trade over the coming 6 weeks has been detailed here in the Stage 4 Industries Guideline

-You can also checkout our day 1 in lockdown video log
+You can also check out our day 1 in the lockdown video log

 With an additional 671 coronavirus cases overnight Victoria will enter a state of disaster.
 From 6 pm tonight the following stage 4 restrictions will be in place.